Monjett Graham: Biography and education

-Monjett Graham, was born in Omaha, Nebraska, where he obtained a bachelor's degree from the University of Nebraska.
-His major was European and American History with a minor in Art.
+Monjett Graham, was born in Omaha, Nebraska.
+He obtained a bachelor's degree from the University of Nebraska–Lincoln, majoring in European and American History with a minor in Art.
 Monjett Graham then went on to complete his Master's thesis in Psychology and Art in 1974 from the Lone Mountain College.

 Graham continued his education at the University of Toronto, The San Francisco Institute of Art, and also attended The San Francisco Art Academy, focus was on Art.

 Monjett Graham is a daily practitioner of Transcendental Meditation, yoga and weight lifting.

 He started these life-style features in the 1970s to increase his artistic productivity and relieve stress.

 Working out five days a week, he is a certified personal trainer and specializes in strength training for adults.

 His hobby is studying Chinese calligraphy which lead Monjett to move to Beijing China in the fall of 2012.